-The concepts of “labyrinth” and “realm of the dead” had the same symbolism for our ancestors, both referring to the burial mound whose entrance and main channel symbolized the vaginal channel, while the last and deepest zone/chamber symbolized the womb.
+The concepts of “labyrinth” and “realm of the dead” had the same symbolism for our ancestors, both referring to the burial mound or initiatic cave whose entrance and main channel symbolized the vaginal channel, while the last and deepest chamber symbolized the womb of rebirth.
 This sort of “womb of the earth” was the place where was accomplished the initiation ritual that allowed the individual to be reborn inside the ancestry.

-In Greek the verb “muein”, from which derives the noun “mysterion”, originally referred to the reaching of the center: the mysteric initiations that took place in Ancient Greece had their primordial origin in the reaching of the center (the symbolism of the “center” always refers to an initiatory process) inside the labyrinth/burial mound, where lies its “mystery”.
+In Greek the verb “muein”, from which derives the noun “mysterion”, originally referred to the reaching of the center: the mysteric initiations that took place in Ancient Greece had their primordial function in the reaching of the center (the symbolism of the “center” always refers to an initiatory process) inside the labyrinth/burial mound, where lies its “mystery”.

-This relation between the labyrinth and the cave/burial mound is clearly revealed by the decorative motif – common in ancient Greek and Roman art – known as “meander” (but also “greek”) and defined brilliantly by Károly Kerényi with these words: “the meander is the figure of a labyrinth in linear form”.
+This relation between the labyrinth and the cave or burial mound (Virgil, in the Aeneid, refers that at the entrance of the cave of the Cumaean Sibyl is engraved the image of the labyrinth) is clearly revealed by the decorative motif – common in ancient Greek and Roman art – known as “meander” (but also “greek”) and defined brilliantly by Károly Kerényi with these words: “the meander is the figure of a labyrinth in linear form”.
 My opinion is that the name “meander” was originally a reference to the meanders of natural caves (the prototypes of the burial mounds).

 An example of decorative motif called “meander”:

 The figure of the labyrinth was in ancient times used also in relation to ritual plays and dances: according to Livy, during a festivity dedicated to Proserpina (the Roman equivalent of Persephone, the Queen of the Dead) virgins danced the “Chorus Proserpinae” following a figure and holding in their hands a rope (the Greeks too used ropes during certain ritual dances), necessary in a spiral dance.

 What symbolized the rope?
 Are we sure that the figure followed by the virgins while they danced was that of an archaic labyrinth?
 We can answer to these questions by examining a known myth: the one about Theseus, Ariadne and the Labyrinth.